What is a video consultation?

 - Carbon emissions associated with travel are reduced.

-- The risk of spreading infectious diseases such as Coronavirus (COVID-19), by avoiding face-to-face contact, is reduced.
+- The risk of spreading infectious diseases such as COVID-19, by avoiding face-to-face contact, is reduced.

-Using video consultations supports with the NHS’ Coronavirus (COVID-19) response by:
+Using video consultations supports with the NHS’s COVID-19 response by:

 - Preventing the transmission of the disease, by reducing the need for physical attendance at NHS sites.